jctemp/istio-service-mesh/docs/04-prerequisites.md

 # Quick guide

-This is a quick guide to install all the dependencies.
+This section is a quick guide to installing all the dependencies.
-We only give the instructions for Ubuntu-based systems.
+The given instructions are only for Debian-based systems.
-*Of course, we recommend to check the official websites.*
+*Although we provided the collection of all the needed commands, we do not guarantee correctness.
+Therefore, consult the official websites if you need help with problems.*

 ## System

-To make all the installations, we will need some other dependencies.
-Most can be installed via the native package manager.
+First, we can install basic packages via the native package manager `apt`.
+The tools `docker` and `kubectl` need these packages to function correctly.

 ```bash
 sudo apt -y update